 The easiest way for you to learn and the most comfortable for the horse is to begin learning to post the trot on a lunge line.
 This way, you can learn to stay with the horse without worrying about steering or inadvertently pulling on the bit and confusing or hurting the horse.

 Make sure you are feeling relaxed and secure at the walk before cueing your horse to trot.
-The cue is a pressure of the legs, sitting deeper in the saddle or tap with the heels depending upon the schooling and sensitivity of the horse.
+The cue is a pressure of the legs, sitting deeper in the saddle, or a tap with the heels, depending upon the schooling and sensitivity of the horse.

 Feel the Bumps

 With your horse at a steady trot, try to sit and keep your back flexible to absorb the bumps.
 The upward and forward thrust you will feel is called the impulsion.

 Allow yourself to be lifted by the impulsion.
 If your horse has very little impulsion, you will find sitting the trot very easy.
 If your horse has strong impulsion, you will be lifted out of the saddle.
 Some beginners bend forward during impulsion.
 Your back should be almost vertical, with only your pelvic bones making the up and forward arc.

 Once you have discovered the rhythm—and it may be helpful to count one, two, one, two—try rising on "one" and gently lowering on "two".
 The action is up and forward with the pelvis, standing in two-point and sitting on every other stride.
 Continue this rhythm as your horse trots steadily.
 Try to stay with the motion to avoid getting left behind and ‘double bumping'.

 Keep Your Legs Still